 Ready to go solar?

 Dust & other accumulation: It is also important to check for the presence of dust/pigmentation/haze or particulate matter in the atmosphere.
-This is important in order to figure out how frequently the panels would need washing and cleaning post installation.
+This is important in order to figure out maintenance of the solar system and how frequently the panels would need washing and cleaning post installation.

 To begin with, the load carrying capacity of the rooftop should be checked beforehand.
 The solar panels with structure typically weigh 15 kg per sq. m.
 This weight varies depending on the technology and type of structure.
 Hence, make sure the rooftop is strong enough to bear the load of the plant.